 Let’s start by clearing up the biggest misconception about 3D printed guns.

 Take a look:

-The biggest risk to 3D printed Glocks is (ironically) heat.
-The frame can be deformed by heat that results from excessive rapid fire.
-This means that after about 80 rounds of mag dumping (firing as fast as possible) the frame will start to melt.
+The most significant risk to 3D printed Glocks is (ironically) heat.
+The PLA frame of a printed gun can become deformed by the heat that results from excessive rapid fire.
+After about 80 rounds of mag dumping (firing as fast as possible), the frame will start to melt.
 That’s game over.
-For normal use, however, a properly-produced handgun is fine for a few thousand rounds.
+For everyday use, however, a properly-produced handgun is fine for a few thousand rounds.

-In reality, a modern 3D printer is able to manufacture something pretty close to a factory Glock 17.
-These 3D printed Glocks are not serialized, and because they come to life in a garage or workshop, are unknown to authorities.
+In reality, a modern 3D printer can manufacture something pretty close to a factory Glock 17.
+These 3D printed Glocks are not serialized, and because they come to life in a garage or workshop, they are unknown to authorities.
 An added benefit is the low cost of production.
 It’s about $3 in material to produce a Glock 17 frame from PLA filament.
 The printer itself usually sells for ~$200.

 Is that Legal?

 The frame that you are printing is probably legal too.
-Home gunsmithing is generally legal, and the ability to produce your own firearms is historically protected by the second amendment.
-The only time you need a license is if you’re making these commercially for profit or exporting them.
-Building one for yourself is fine.
+Home gunsmithing is generally legal, and the second amendment historically protects the ability to produce one's own firearms.
+You only need a license to make these commercially or export them.
+Building one for yourself is kosher.